 Back on Earth, Skunk tells the others she thinks something has happened to Crow, so Moth decides to fly up and check on him.

-Meanwhile Moth flies by Sun who fusses at him for looking directly at him.
-As Moth is fighting his attraction of Sun, Crow rescues Moth.
-Crow then sticks the burning stick in an asteroid and tells Moth about fire.
+Meanwhile, Moth flies by Sun who fusses at him for looking directly at him.
+As Moth is fighting his attraction to Sun, Crow rescues Moth.
+Crow then sticks the burning stick in an asteroid and tells Moth about the fire.
 The fire catches Crow’s wing on fire.
 Crow fans his wing to put out the fire accidentally putting it out.